dssg/triage/example/config/README.md

 ### Time Splitting
 This section defines a set of parameters used in label generation and temporal cross-validation.

-Dates should be specified using the format `YYYY-MM-DD`.
-Intervals should be specified using the [Postgres interval input format](https://www.postgresql.org/docs/11/datatype-datetime.html#DATATYPE-INTERVAL-INPUT).
+Dates should be specified as date strings of the format `YYYY-MM-DD`.
+Intervals should be specified as strings of the [Postgres interval input format](https://www.postgresql.org/docs/11/datatype-datetime.html#DATATYPE-INTERVAL-INPUT).

 Some parameters accept lists of arguments.
-If multiple arguments are specified, Triage will run experiments on each permutation of time splitting arguments available.
-These parameters **must** be specified as lists, even if specifying a single variable.
+If multiple arguments are specified, Triage will run experiments on each available permutation of time splitting arguments.
+Arguments to parameters that take lists **must** be specified as lists, even if specifying a single variable.

 Note that these default values were selected to simplify the beginnings of your project, and are by no means *suggested* values.